USDA-SCINet/scinet-workbooks/workbooks/_geospatial/machine-learning/image-ml/classical-machine-learning.md

-### Section 1.2.3 Computing a binary object mask from the annotation data
+### Computing a binary object mask from the annotation data
 You can use the object contour outline to define a binary image image mask with `r,c = skimage.draw.polygon(ann['obj_contour'][1,:]+ann['box_coord'][0,0]-1,ann['obj_contour'][0,:]+ann['box_coord'][0,2]-1,(M,N)); A=np.zeros(M,N); A[r,c]=1;` (note that the object contour indices are swapped here versus the plot command used above due to the difference in coordinate systems of image versus plot) where `M`, `N` are the dimensions of the image.